-Myth # 1 Placing an implant is painful?
+Myth # 1 Placing an implant is painful.

-To refute this statement, here are some statistics and interesting data from the American Academy of Implant Dentistry – in 2006, in the United States only, 8 million people received dental implants with success on average from 96% to 98.5%.
+To refute this statement, here are some statistics and interesting data from the American Academy of Implant Dentistry – in 2006, in the United States only, 8 million people received dental implants with a success rate on average from 96% to 98.5%.
 Each year, approximately 3 million new patients receive implants and this figure increases by an average of 500,000 for each subsequent year.

-Myth # 4 This is a new and unknown technology?
+Myth # 4 This is a new and unknown technology.

 The idea of replacing a tooth with a new one in the bone has been known to humanity for more than 2,000 years.
 Clear historical evidence exists of such early attempts to place bamboo sticks in bones in Ancient China together with replacements made of ivory, wood and other natural materials.
 The development of modern dental implantology began in the early 1950’s and is associated with the name of the Swedish orthopedist Prof. Branamarck.
 Ever since it has been developing at a very fast pace.

-Myth # 5 Osseointegration takes too long?
+Myth # 5 Osseointegration takes too long.

 For two-part implants, this is usually between 2-3 to 6 months, depending on the quality of the bone and the place of insertion of the implant, and then the implant can place a permanent crown and the patient will eat normally.